DennisBecker/grunt-sass-globbing/README.md

 > Create an import map file with @import from a configured path

+> This plugin can be used with libsass, Ruby Sass, PostCSS or Less

-> This plugin is an alternative for Ruby Gem sass-globbing used with Ruby SASS
+> Initially it's intend was to offer an alternative for Ruby Gem sass-globbing used with Ruby SASS

+## Supported CSS preprocessors

+### Ruby Sass

+This plugin can be used with Ruby Sass as an alternative for the Ruby Gem `sass-globbing`.
+It might increase speed on compile time but there is no comparison yet.

+### libsass

+libsass (and Ruby Sass) do not support globbing out-of-the-box.
+This plugin helps you migrating existing projects from Ruby Sass to libsass.

+### PostCSS

+With the release of v1.2.0 the generated @import map file is compatible with PostCSS.

+### Less

+As for the other CSS preprocessors, Less also supports the same type of @import statements, so you can configure this plugin to use it with Less.

 ## Getting Started